ovatsug25/ovatsug25.github.com.builder/source/updates/2014-06-21-Nola-Con-2014-Talk-Highlights.md

 “Protect, Protect, Protect”strategy VS “Detect, Respond, Contain” “You’re probably already breached.”
 (Confirmed by Brian Foster later)

-Lunch with Southeastern Unversity CS Students (Randy and …) and Security Auditor (Josh) “Finance major becomes security auditor in commercial finance firm by applying for another job internally.”
-“Is educating himself on his own dime.”
-“Travels mostly for education.”
-Also CS experience:
-“Making students loans worth it.” after Se

 Conversation with Paul Asadoorian
 Embedded devices operate on very low memory footprint and binaries are easy to reverse.
 (Never saw this before!)